samueldsingh/data-engineering/interview_questions/15-oops.md

 ## 10. Constructor.
 Explain in detail

-A constructor is a special method in object-oriented programming (OOP) languages, including Python, that is automatically called when an object (instance) of a class is created.
-The primary purpose of a constructor is to initialize the attributes (data members) of the object to a valid or desired initial state.
+- The primary purpose of a constructor is to initialize the attributes (data members) of the object to a valid or desired initial state.
+- A constructor is automatically called when an object (instance) of a class is created.
+- A constructor is a special kind of method that Python calls when it instantiates an object using the definitions found in your class.
+- Python relies on the constructor to perform tasks such as initializing (assigning values to) any instance variables that the object will need when it starts.

-In Python, the constructor is defined using the special method `__init__`.
-This method is automatically invoked when you create an object of the class.
+- In Python, the constructor is defined using the special method `__init__`.
+- This method is automatically invoked when you create an object of the class.
 The `__init__` method can take parameters, and these parameters are used to provide initial values to the attributes of the object.

 Key Points about Constructors: